 - that supports the administration of justice and the integrity of the criminal justice system

 - that respects the principle of open justice

 - that treats victims of crime with courtesy and compassion, and respects their privacy.

 WorkSafe will publicise the outcome of a prosecution where it considers it appropriate.
-This will be managed by the relevant chief inspector, together with the communications and legal teams.
+This will be managed by the National Manager - Investigations, or relevant Chief Inspector, together with the communications and legal teams.